descholar-ceo/caesar-cipher/README.md

 ## Getting Started

-**Open the live demo link above and run either of the code demonstrations below**
+**Open the live demo link above and run either of the code demonstrations below, test the method cipher() which needs a string and a key as arguments and then run the following command, you will get an encrypted text on the command line**

 ```bash
 ruby cipher.rb